 Brain and alcoholism

 Drinking can significantly alter the way in which brain works and looks.
 Common disruptions include behavioral changes, mood swings, and problems with coordination.
+In severe cases, the Wernicke – Korsakoff syndrome may develop.

 Alcohol-induced liver diseases